27 Unforgettable Corporate Event Themes

 Photo source: On Board Experiential Marketing

-In an effort to promote House of Marley headphones, On Board Experiential Marketing repurposed and customized the infamous, vintage Volkswagen vans on a “Satisfy Your Soul” Tour that targeted potential retailers and lifestyle events.
+To promote House of Marley headphones, On Board Experiential Marketing repurposed and customized the infamous, vintage Volkswagen vans on a “Satisfy Your Soul” Tour that targeted potential retailers and lifestyle events.
 Participants could partake in the experience by hanging out at the House of Marley mobile listening stations, developing their own Marley track, or supporting the One Love campaign developed to fund Little Kids Rock, an organization that helps underserved children receive music education.
 This smaller-scale event created a quality experience that reflected the relaxed vibe of the House of Marley brand while exhibiting the product and allowing participants to experience it at their convenience.

 18. Jump for Joy